Where are the women tax payers in Pakistan?BY MURTAZA HAIDER ON SEPTEMBER 21ST, 2011 DAWN BLOG

 illion, on average merely one million individual income taxes are filed annually in Pakistan.
 The registered tax payers in Pakistan represent just 2 per cent of the working age population.
 This explains why the income taxes account for only 1.1 per cent of Pakistan’s economy.
 With such poor revenue generation from domestic sources, the government has perhaps no other option but to borrow from international donors to keep the wheel of life churning in Pakistan.

 Pakistan’s tax code categorises income earners as wage earners, i.e., those who work for an employer, and self-employed individuals.
-For wage earners, it is possible to obtain third-party verification of earned income from the employers to prevent under-reporting of income.
+For wage earners, it is possible to obtain third-party verification of earned income from the A blackjack table is visually divided into two specific regions ? the player?s zone and the dealer?s zone. employers to prevent under-reporting of income.
 On the other hand, there is no possibility of independent income verification of self-employed individuals and thus short of an audit self-reported revenue is treated as final.

 The lack of third party verification and the very structure of the tax system makes it vulnerable to exploitation.
 The tax rate in Pakistan is devised such that it increases with income.
 Thus a self-employed individual earning more than 200,000 rupees is charged a 5 per cent tax rate whereas another person earning more than 300,000 rupees is charged a 7.5 per cent tax rate.